Hector LaSalle: Career

 LaSalle served as an assistant district attorney in the Suffolk County District Attorney's office from 1993 to 1998 and as deputy bureau chief of the office's Special Investigation Bureau from 2002 to 2008.
-LaSalle also worked as an associate at Ruskin Moscou Faltishek, P.C. and served as a Deputy Attorney General in the New York Attorney General's Office, Claims Bureau (Medical Malpractice Section).
-In 2014, Governor Andrew Cuomo nominated LaSalle to serve as the presiding judge of the New York State Supreme Court, Appellate Division, Second Department.
+LaSalle also worked as an associate at Ruskin Moscou Faltishek, P.C. and served as a deputy attorney general in the New York Attorney General's Office, Claims Bureau (Medical Malpractice Section).
+In 2021, Governor Andrew Cuomo nominated LaSalle to serve as the presiding judge of the New York State Supreme Court, Appellate Division, Second Department.

-Nomination as chief judge of the Court of Appeals
+Nomination as chief judge of the court of appeals

 In 2022, LaSalle's name was on a list of seven candidates to replace Janet DiFiore as chief judge of the New York Court of Appeals the state's highest judicial position, from a list of candidates, all of whom had applied for the job, chosen by the state's Commission on Judicial Nominations (CJN).
 Late that December, Governor Kathy Hochul nominated LaSalle.
-If confirmed, he would be the state's first Latino Chief Judge.
+Had he been confirmed, he would've been the state's first Latino chief judge.

 LaSalle's nomination faced substantial opposition from more than a dozen Democratic members of the state senate, labor unions, civil rights groups, the Manhattan Democratic Party, and other Democratic-aligned advocacy groups and organizations, who have criticized LaSalle's record on abortion, labor, and criminal justice cases.
 Others also objected to his background as a prosecutor, arguing that the higher courts needed a defense lawyer's perspective to balance out the many former prosecutors on those benches.
 They also recalled that during her recent gubernatorial campaign, Hochul had promised to appoint a strongly liberal and progressive judge to DiFiore's position, in order to reverse what they saw as a conservative drift in a court that had a historical reputation for bold decisions that had advanced liberal causes, especially at a time when the U.S. Supreme Court had become more conservative.

 LaSalle's defenders, primarily older Latino Democratic officeholders such as Senator Luis R. Sepúlveda, argued that he was being held to an impossibly high standard because of his ethnicity, even while younger Latino leaders were among LaSalle's fiercest opponents.
 They also argued that his critics had distorted and misrepresented decisions he had joined to make him appear more conservative than he actually was.
-Some of the state's major unions, such as the Public Employees Federation, which represents white-collar workers in state government, and the city's Transit Workers Union, criticized their fellow union's opposition and, without endorsing LaSalle, called for him to receive a full Senate vote.
+Some of the state's major unions, such as the Public Employees Federation, which represents white-collar workers in state government, and the city's Transit Workers Union, criticized their fellow unions' opposition and, without endorsing LaSalle, called for him to receive a full Senate vote.